- Caulk gun

 Learning how to install replacement windows looks complicated, but actually requires only basic tools and skill—despite the high prices charged by some window replacement companies.

-However, before deciding to tackle the job yourself, check the condition of your existing window frames.
-If they’re rotten or badly out of square, the whole unit, including the frame, may need replacing.
+However, before deciding to tackle the how to install replacement windows job yourself, check the condition of your existing window frames.
+If they're rotten or badly out of square, the whole unit, including the frame, may need replacing.
 This is a much bigger and more complicated job than installing a vinyl window insert and may require a pro.

-If the frames are sound, the next step is to measure the interior width and height of each window frame side to side and top to sill.
+If the frames are sound, the next step in how to replace a window is to measure the interior width and height of each window frame side to side and top to sill.
 Double-check these measurements to ensure their accuracy so you don't end up with a window that doesn't fit.
 In most cases, the old frame dimensions will match a standard- size vinyl window.